bscott711/ChimeraX-measure-intensity/README.md

     Get-ChildItem *.glb | Rename-Item -NewName { $_.Name -replace 'Surfaces_','Eat_' }

-The first string is the original file name and the second string will be what it is replaced with It is recommended to have an underscore before the number so that is all that changes as it is indexed.
+The first string is the original file name and the second string will be what it is replaced with It is recommended to have an underscore before the number so that is all that changes as it is indexed